I’m running not one, but two Facebook Live events this week, and you’re invited 🙂

-In this episode, I share the top 5 mistakes I see people making with their online shops.
-I’m focussing on Etsy today, but honestly, these issues crop up no matter what online venue you are using – so even if you’re selling somewhere other than Etsy, you will benefit from this episode.
+In this live video, I’ll be sharing the top 5 mistakes I see people making with their online shops.
+I’m focusing on Etsy today, but honestly, these issues crop up no matter what online venue you are using – so even if you’re selling somewhere other than Etsy, you will benefit from this.

 I hope you don’t recognise these mistakes in your shop – but if you do, at least you now know what you need to work on to make it better!